aliu112/Library-management-system/README.md

  * Primary Programming language: C++ 14
  * [JSON](https://github.com/nlohmann/json) - A lightweight, test-based format that is used for sending and receiving data from a web server database.
 * OR [SQLITE3](https://www.sqlite.org/cintro.html) - A relational database management system that stores data without needing an order, and can search tables very quickly.
+* Qt (https://www.qt.io/) - Qt is a cross-platform application development framework for desktop, embedded and mobile.
+It is a cross-platform frontend for platform-native build systems, like GNU Make, Visual Studio and Xcode
 * **Inputs and outputs**
 	* Not all inputs and outputs will be available depending on the given book.
 For example, a book may not a have cover or an author, or if it is an old book, it may not have a specified year when it was published.
 	* **Input:** Books, magazines, movies, and other forms of consumable media.